NoahBrunell/auto-avenue/README.md

 ## Description

 Auto Avenue is a web application built with Next.js, React, and Tailwind CSS.
-It provides functionalities related to automobile services.
+It provides an online marketplace for cars.

 ## Installation